 Once you have your list of potential journals to publish in, review the journals’ Author Guidelines sections and evaluate them based on your priorities for publication.
 Eliminate journals from your list that do not satisfy your requirements.
-See Evaluating Journals & Conferences for tips on assessing unfamiliar journals.

-- Subject, scope, and target audience – Look for the journal's "aims and scope" statement to get a sense of how it aligns with your research.
+- Subject, scope, and target audience – Look for the journal's "aims and scope" or "about" statement to get a sense of how it aligns with your research.
 Look at the editorial board members as well as articles and authors in one or two journal issues.

 - Article types – If you're looking to publish a review article, case study, software article or the like, ensure that the journal accepts that manuscript type, and note any specific manuscript instructions by type.
 See an overview of journal article types and characteristics.